getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

   ctx.__sentry_transaction = transaction
   await next()

-  // if using koa router, a nicer way to capture transaction using th ematched route if (ctx._matchedRoute) {
+  // if using koa router, a nicer way to capture transaction using the matched route if (ctx._matchedRoute) {
     const mountPath = ctx.mountPath || ''
     transaction.setName(`${ctx.method} ${mountPath}${ctx._matchedRoute}`)